endymion/BeachAnalytics/site/pages/tags/herd-immunity.md

 Does that sound familiar?
 Depletion of goodwill among the population to follow quarantine measures?
 The result could be many more deaths in the long term.

+## Implications

+Assuming 90% of the world's population infected during the entire pandemic due to [overshoot](/herd-immunity.html#overshoot), a 1% infection fatality rate would result in about <mark>69 million deaths worldwide</mark>.

+A 2% infection fatality rate would lead to around <mark>138 million deaths</mark>.

+A 3% rate would lead to <mark>207 million deaths worldwide</mark>.
+And the true worldwide average rate could be higher.

 ## Conclusion

-Herd immunity is the default control strategy if we can't mobilize a better approach.
-But this would be unacceptable as a conscious strategy because it would result in tens of millions of preventable deaths worldwide.
+<mark>Herd immunity is the default control strategy</mark> if we can't mobilize a better approach.
+But this would be unacceptable as a conscious strategy because it would result in <mark>tens of millions of preventable deaths worldwide</mark>.
 Reaching herd immunity would require huge numbers of infections, and even more would be infected because of overshoot.
+Preventing this unprecedented humanitarian disaster is the <mark>challenge of our generation</mark>.

 ## References